 The maximum width of any removable panel is 750 mm.
-Hang panels and covers on fixed studs with captive stainless steel 8mm square quarter turn locks such that they remain part of the panel or cover when the panel or cover is removed.
-Provide two stainless steel 'D' type handles to each removable plate.
+Hang panels and covers on fixed studs with knurled nuts or captive nuts with knurled bolts, in either case fixing is to remain part of the panel or cover when the panel or cover is removed.
+Provide chromium plated 'D' type handles to each removable plate.
 Provide a resilient strip seal, of foam neoprene or the like, around each cover or panel, housed in a suitable channel or housing, fixed with an approved industrial adhesive.
 In indoor locations, provide certified smoke seals to all panels and covers.
 For external switchboards provide a continuous positive line of weatherproof contact.

-All doors are to be locked using three-point locking system with ac stainless steel lockable swing handle.
+All doors are to be locked using the EMKA three-point locking system and operated by Selectric stainless steel lockable swing handles.
 Supply four keys on individual stamped aluminium key tags.
 Ensure all of the switchboards are keyed alike and are keyed on the site master key system.
 All meter panels located externally and in areas subject to unauthorised access are to be locked to the supply authorities' requirements using the supply authority key.

-Provide each door with a substantial internal stiffener fitted with plan pockets and wind stops.
+Provide each door with a substantial internal stiffener fitted with plan pockets and EMKA 1087U1 wind stops.